-A Trust is a conduit through which you can direct the disposition of your assets.
+A trust is a conduit through which you can direct the disposition of your assets.
 Trusts can be irrevocable or revocable, and serve a variety of different purposes.

-Ordinarily, the majority of your assets will be held in trust during your lifetime and need not be transferred into the trust after your death.
-Upon your death, the Revocable Living Trust is designed to distribute your assets in accordance with your wishes.
+Ordinarily, the majority of your assets will be held in trust during your lifetime.
+These assets need not be transferred into the trust after your death.
+Upon your death, the trust is designed to distribute your assets in accordance with your wishes.

 Durable Power of Attorney for Finance

-A Durable Power of Attorney for Finance names an “Agent” to handle financial transactions for assets in your individual name.
+A durable power of attorney for finance names an “Agent” to handle financial transactions for assets in your individual name.
 The agent may be given power immediately or may be given power only in the event that you become incapacitated.

 Advance Health Care Directive & HIPAA Authorization & Release

-The Advance Health Care Directive sets forth your directive regarding the prolonging of life under certain circumstances.
-It names an “Agent” to make medical, end-of-life and personal care decisions if you cannot do so yourself.
+The advance health care directive sets forth your directive regarding the prolonging of life under certain circumstances.
+It names an “agent” to make medical, end-of-life and personal care decisions if you cannot do so yourself.
 It also allows you to set forth your wishes regarding burial or cremation and organ donation.

 Personalized Estate Planning Services

 We take the time to ensure that you understand your documents and that they are personalized to achieve your goals.
-Have the security of knowing that your Estate Plan was drafted by an attorney, not a paralegal or a drafting program.
-We make a commitment to our clients not to use a “cookie cutter” approach to creating their Estate Plan.
+Have the security of knowing that your estate plan was drafted by an attorney, not a paralegal or a drafting program.
+We make a commitment to our clients not to use a “cookie cutter” approach to creating their estate plan..